• Lemon Law in Maine

 This is where Maine's Lemon Law comes in.
 The Lemon Law protects consumers by offering binding arbitration on consumer disputes with car dealers.

-Maine's Lemon Law does not cover the following:
+Maine's Lemon Law does not cover defects that:

-• Defects that don't "substantially impair" the vehicle's use, value, or safety.
+• Don't "substantially impair" the vehicle's use, value, or safety.

-• Defects resulting from unauthorized repair or alteration by someone other than the manufacturer, its agents, or its authorized dealers.
+• Result from unauthorized repair or alteration by someone other than the manufacturer, its agents, or its authorized dealers.

 If your vehicle meets the above qualifications, the process goes like this: